KneeDeepInCode/freedink-retrofw/README.md

 It was last tested working on RetroFW 2.2 on the LDK Game.

-Check the GitHub Releases page for this repo for the files.
+Check the GitHub Releases page of this repo for the files.